ostinsolo/Audio-Engineer-Sound-Design-LLM/README.md

 - [PLWIZ](https://github.com/SomeOrdinaryBro/PLWIZ): For downloading video and Instagram content
 - [transcribe](https://github.com/vivekuppal/transcribe) or [vibe](https://thewh1teagle.github.io/vibe/): For accurate transcription of audio content

-## Models
+## Models and Libraries

-We incorporate the following models for reasoning and tokenization:
+We incorporate the following models and libraries for reasoning, tokenization, and deployment:

-- LLaMA: A large language model for advanced reasoning tasks
-- DistilBERT: A lightweight BERT model for efficient tokenization and processing
+- [DistilBERT](https://huggingface.co/docs/transformers/model_doc/distilbert): A lightweight BERT model for efficient tokenization and processing
+- [LLaMA](https://github.com/facebookresearch/llama): A large language model for advanced reasoning tasks
+- [TensorFlow.js](https://www.tensorflow.org/js): For deploying and running the model in JavaScript environments

+## CPU Optimization

+We use a custom-compiled wheel with AVX2 and FMA enabled for CPU optimization during training.
+This wheel is compatible with Python 3.9, which is currently the most compatible Python version for machine learning and deep learning technologies.

+To use the optimized wheel:

+1. Ensure you have Python 3.9 installed
+2. Install the `wheel` package: `pip install wheel`
+3. Install the custom wheel (located in the `wheels/` directory)

 ## Contributing